bundumpling/ttv-emote-stats/DEVNOTES.md

   - Implement real-time view using web sockets
   - Batch updates to database from the chat monitoring bot

-## **Feature**: Detailed statistics
-Rewrite parser to track who used the emote being counted (**done**) and when it was used (per-day basis seems ideal).
-  - Usage within a range of dates
-    - emotes by day
-    - days by emote
-  - Usage by specific users
-    - usernames by emote
-    - emote by username
-#### *This all points to the relational nature of the data, and the usefulness of an RDBMS.*

-## **Feature**: User Accounts
-  Given a user account system tied to a channel in which a bot is present, the current Settings page would become part of an onboarding process.

-  Other functionality would then be accessible from a **Management Panel**.

 ## **Feature**: Search
 Emote usage data by specific users in a channel would ideally have the option to search for a group of names.
   - Use case would be someone that changes their name and wishes to combine the data recorded under multiple aliases.